diningphil/TetrisHat/README.md

 ## TODO

-1. Clear rows if they are full
-2. State when the user loses
+1. Change representation of pieces in order to make Matrix class do checks.
+Otherwise the pieces need game_matrix and this is heavy coupled
-3. Add rotation capabilities
+2. Add rotation capabilities
-4. Extend to different pieces at different starting positions
+3. Extend to different pieces at different starting positions